-The top technology providers out there are keen to connect you to their bustling user communities full of passionate souls with plenty of expertise and insights to share.
+Top technology providers are keen to connect you to their bustling user communities full of passionate individuals with an abundance of expertise and insights that they are willing to share.

-Through conferences, meet-ups and webinars, users can network with other customers and build their own extended support network.
-Providing different valuable resources that cover everything from industry reports to customer insights can also aid in the continuous learning process.
+Through conferences, meet-ups and webinars, users can network with other customers and build their extended support network.
+Providing valuable resources covering everything from industry reports to customer insights, can also aid in the continuous learning process.

 Going through an extensive RFP process to find and choose the right technology can feel lengthy and laborious.
-With such an important task, you want to make sure the vendor you choose to go with ticks every box in terms of functionality, but they should also do the same when it comes to training.
+As such, you want to ensure the vendor you choose ticks every box in terms of functionality, and they should do the same with training.

-Training shouldn’t be an afterthought for companies or vendors.
-If you’re investing in technology to change the lives of your workforce for the better, then ensuring vendors also invest time in training your employees is key.
+The training program shouldn’t be an afterthought for companies or vendors.
+If you’re investing in technology to improve the lives of your workforce, then it is key to ensure that vendors also invest time in training your employees.

-From the creation of the training plan to its deployment, every step should be covered to ensure optimum user experience and maximize adoption.
-After all, if the technology is not being used, the initial challenges you set out to overcome can’t be solved and it certainly won’t deliver ROI.
+From creating the training plan to its deployment, every step should be covered to ensure optimum user experience and maximize adoption.
+After all, if the technology is not utilized, you can’t solve the initial challenges you set out to overcome and certainly won’t deliver ROI.

 At Avature, our training team strives for every customer’s success, focusing on each particular need and building a training program alongside the organization.
 With such a high level of dedication, anyone can be an expert.